weiyiguo1223/Cp3402-group-H/README.md

-# CP3402 CMS Group 2 Project Overview
+# CP3402 CMS Group H Project Overview
 This is the repository for a website project for Baizonn Learning (our client) using a custom theme and further enhanced through the use of WordPress, a Content Management System.
 It is completed by students at James Cook University, Group h of Class CP3402, year 2023.